kubernetes/enhancements/keps/sig-scheduling/4816-dra-prioritized-list/README.md

     // additional configuration and selectors to be inherited by this
     // request.
     //
-    // Either a class or FirstAvailableOf requests are required in DeviceClaim.Requests.
+    // Either a class or FirstAvailable requests are required in DeviceClaim.Requests.
-    // When this request is part of the FirstAvailableOf list, a class is required.
+    // When this request is part of the FirstAvailable list, a class is required.
 Nested
-    // FirstAvailableOf requests are not allowed
+    // FirstAvailable requests are not allowed.
     //
     // Which classes are available depends on the cluster.
     //